 Fopa enjoys his work and has been in the conservation space for about six years now, starting his career as a geographic information system officer at Wildlife Conservation Society before making the move to AWF as a technical advisor in the Dja Faunal Reserve in 2018.
 With a degree in Geography, he sought more practical and thematic environmental learning and pursued another degree and postgraduate study specializing in remote sensing and cartography applications for natural resource management.

 Under his leadership, the Dja landscape has quickly become one of AWF’s biggest success stories and a model for community engagement in conservation in just one year.
 "Wow, time goes very fast!” says Fopa, looking back at the eventful year.
-He is proud that his team has encouraged conservation activities and implemented a new anti-poaching approach through strategic planning involving vigilance committees and road patrols.
+He is proud that his team — with support from the European Union — has encouraged conservation activities and implemented a new anti-poaching approach through strategic planning involving vigilance committees and road patrols.
 Through partnerships with local NGO Tropical Forest and Rural Development, AWF has also supported communities by improving value chains based on cocoa and non-timber forest products and providing access to markets.
 “Not only has this improved people’s relationships with their natural resources, but it has also boosted their incomes,” says Fopa.

 After seeing the ways in which caring for biodiversity improves their lives, community members are more receptive to the conservation-centered interventions.
 Fopa and his team are leveraging the momentum to tackle the range of threats facing biodiversity in Dja.
 “2020 is a year of great achievements in terms of developing more anti-poaching infrastructure, and reversing the trend in the hunting, sale, and consumption of game meat,” he says.
 Despite working in a rather hostile environment, Fopa is armed with the optimism to secure an essential ecosystem in Central Africa.
 Of the organization's work in the Dja landscape, Fopa says: “The best is yet to come.”